 It seems George Weidler was a nice man, and Doris enjoyed an easy compatibility with him.
-But George was young, four years younger than Doris, who was only twenty-three years-old herself when the two wed on March 30, 1946.
+But George was young.
+He was four years younger than Doris, who was only twenty-three years-old herself when the two wed on March 30, 1946.

 In her autobiography, Doris analyzed that Weidler probably felt he was on his way to becoming “Mr. Doris Day.”
 So he ‘Dear John-ed’ Doris from Los Angeles while she completed a solo singing gig in New York that Weidler himself had encouraged her to accept…

-The end of the marriage hurt Doris deeply, and she was always somewhat baffled by its failure, believing things could have worked out if George had only taken the time to talk with her:
+The end of the marriage hurt Doris deeply.
+She was always somewhat baffled by its failure, believing things could have worked out if George had only taken the time to talk with her: